 - She is a Board Certified Behavior Analyst and NYS Licensed Behavior Analyst.

-Coordinator: Kristy Steiger
+Behaviorist/Coordinator: Kristy Steiger

 - Kristy graduated from SUNY Oswego in 2011 with her Bachelor’s degree in Human Development.

 - Kristy began working in the field in 2009 as a paraprofessional through Western Suffolk BOCES.
-Kristy spent several years working with children diagnosed with autism in a classroom setting, where she utilized many ABA techniques.
+She spent several years working with children diagnosed with autism in a classroom setting, where she utilized many ABA techniques.

 - From there, Kristy became a Medicaid Service Coordinator where she assisted individuals with various developmental disabilities obtain services in home and community based services.